Drivers guide to dashcams and Integrated Video

 - How does this affect my privacy?

 Verizon Connect’s Integrated Video solution connects to the Reveal telematics platform to provide fleets, managers, and drivers with a host of benefits.

 - Better protect the company against liability, particularly false claims against drivers

 When an unsafe driving behaviour or harsh driving event is detected, a video from your vehicle’s camera is uploaded to Reveal and is classified by the cloud AI.
 A notification is sent to a driver’s supervisor.

 AI Dashcams can notify drivers with real-time in-cab audio alerts.
 These prompts are designed to encourage safer driving and help protect drivers on the road.

 Footage from the driver and road cameras are uploaded to Reveal and the Integrated Video app when there are:

 - Harsh driving events, such as hard braking, harsh cornering, and hard acceleration.

-- Unsafe driving behaviors, such as tailgating, distraction, smoking, tiredness and using a cellphone.
+- Unsafe driving behaviours, such as tailgating, distraction, smoking, tiredness, and using a cell phone.

 - Video requests - Individuals with admin credentials and Integrated Video access can get videos from an SD card.